Tomstown, Ontario

 Tomstown is an unincorporated community in the Canadian province of Ontario, located in the unincorporated township of Ingram within the Unorganized, West Part division of Timiskaming District.

 The community is located on Secondary Highway 569, a few kilometres east of Heaslip, Ontario.

 Naming

 The town was named after Ulysses Henry Thomas when the town's post office opened in 1903.
 Previously, the place had been known colloquially as Uncle Thomas Town.
-The abridged "Tomstown" appears to be the homophonic spelling of "Thomastown".

 History

-Early History
+Early history

 The first people to live in the Lake Temiskaming area were Algonquins who used the area for trapping, hunting and fishing.
 They inhabited the lands along the Lake Temiskaming-Ottawa River waterway, Lake Kippawa, North Temiskaming, Blanche and Wabi Rivers.

 European settlement

 During the late-19th century, the provincial government had become interested in the economic potential of "new" or northern Ontario.
 The government organized surveying parties to travel through northern Ontario identifying natural resources and mapping the region.
 In 1874, the Ontario-Quebec boundary was surveyed and the land above Lake Temiskaming, including the northern townships, was mapped by Dr. Robert Bell and his assistant Arthur Barlow in 1887.
 In 1899, Barlow wrote a report on the geology and natural resources of the area, which suggested that the rich belt of clay that lay north of the big lake was ideal for agricultural settlement.